Presbyter: Modern usage

-The Roman Catholic Church, the Orthodox Church, the non-Chalcedonian churches, and similar groups typically refer to presbyters in English as priests (priest is etymologically derived from the Greek presbyteros via the Latin presbyter).
+The Catholic Church, the Orthodox Church, the non-Chalcedonian churches, and similar groups typically refer to presbyters in English as priests (priest is etymologically derived from the Greek presbyteros via the Latin presbyter).
 Collectively, however, their "college" is referred to as the "presbyterium", "presbytery", or "presbyterate".

 This usage is seen by most Protestant Christians as stripping the laity of its priestly status, while those who use the term defend its usage by saying that, while they do believe in the priesthood (Greek ἱερεύς hiereus – a different word altogether, used in Rev 1:6, 1 Pet 2:9) of all believers, they do not believe in the eldership of all believers.
 This is generally true of United Methodists, who ordain elders as clergy (pastors) while affirming the priesthood of all believers.
 The Methodist Church of Great Britain has formally referred to its presbyters as such (rather than the common title of 'minister') since 1990, from when it was possible to be ordained as a Methodist deacon, which is also an order of Methodist ministry.
 The evangelical (or ultra low-church) Anglican Diocese of Sydney has abolished the use of the word "priest" for those ordained as such.
 They are now referred to as "presbyters".
 Presbyterians sometimes refer to their ruling elders and teaching elders (ministers) as presbyters.

 The website of the International Standard Version of the Bible, a Protestant translation, responds to a criticism of its use of "elder" over "priest" by stating the following:

 No Greek lexicons or other scholarly sources suggest that "presbyteros" means "priest" instead of "elder".
 The Greek word is equivalent to the Hebrew zaqen, which means "elder", and not priest.
 You can see the zaqenim described in Exodus 18:21–22 using some of the same equivalent Hebrew terms as Paul uses in the GK of 1&2 Timothy and Titus.
 Note that the zaqenim are not priests (i.e., from the tribe of Levi) but are rather men of distinctive maturity that qualifies them for ministerial roles among the people.

 Therefore, the NT equivalent of the zaqenim cannot be the Levitical priests.
 The Greek presbyteros (literally, the comparative of the Greek word for "old" and therefore translated as "one who is older") thus describes the character qualities of the episkopos.
 The term "elder" would therefore appear to describe the character, while the term "overseer" (for that is the literal rendering of episkopos) connotes the job description.